-- 1. Each licensee and registrant shall monitor occupational exposure to radiation from licensed and unlicensed sources under the control of the license or registrant and shall supply and require the use of personnel monitoring equipment by: - (a) Adults who are likely to receive in 1 year, from sources of radiation external to the body, a dose in excess of 10 percent of the limits specified in NAC 459.325; - (b) Minors likely to receive in 1 year, from sources of radiation external to the body, a dose equivalent in excess of 0.1 rem, a lens dose equivalent in excess of 0.15 rem, or a shallow dose equivalent to the skin or to the extremities in excess of 0.5 rem; and - (c) Women who have declared their pregnancy who are likely to receive [in] during the entire pregnancy, [1 year], from sources of radiation external to the body, [a dose in excess of 10 percent of any of the applicable limits specified in NAC 459.331 or 459.333] a deep dose equivalent in excess of 0.1 rem; and - ([e]d) Any person entering a high or very high radiation area.

-- 2. Each licensee shall monitor, to determine compliance with NAC 459.3275, the occupational intake of radioactive material by and assess the committed effective dose equivalent to: - (a) Adults who are likely to receive, in 1 year, an intake in excess of 10 percent of the applicable annual limit on intake in columns 1 and 2 of table I of appendix B; [and] - (b) Minors [and women who have declared their pregnancy who are] likely to receive, in 1 year, a committed effective dose equivalent in excess of 0.1 rem; and - (c) Women who have declared their pregnancy who are likely to receive, a committed effective dose equivalent in excess of 0.1 rem.
+- 1. Each licensee and registrant shall monitor occupational exposure to radiation fromlicensed and unlicensed sources under the control of the licensee or registrant and shall supply and require the use of personnel monitoring equipment by: - (a) Adults who are likely to receive in 1 year, from sources of radiation external to the body, a dose in excess of 10 percent of the limits specified in NAC 459.325; - (b) Minors [and women who have declared their pregnancy] who are likely to receive in 1 year, from sources of radiation external to the body, a deep dose equivalent in excess of [10] percent of any of the applicable limits specified in NAC 459.331 or 459.333; and] 0.1 rem (1 millisievert), a lens dose equivalent in excess of 0.15 rem (1.5 millisieverts), or a shallow dose equivalent to the skin or extremities in excess of 0.5 rem (5 millisieverts); - (c) Women who have declared their pregnancy and are likely to receive, during the entire pregnancy, from sources of radiation external to the body, a deep dose equivalent in excess of 0.1 rem (1 millisievert); and - (d) Any person entering a high or very high radiation area. - 2.
+Each licensee shall monitor, to determine compliance with NAC 459.3275, the occupational intake of radioactive material by and assess the committed effective dose equivalent to: - (a) Adults who are likely to receive, in 1 year, an intake in excess of 10 percent of the applicable annual limit on intake in columns 1 and 2 of table I of appendix B; [and] - (b) Minors [and women who have declared their pregnancy] who are likely to receive, in 1 year, a committed effective dose equivalent in excess of [0.05 rem.]
+0.1 rem (1 millisievert); and - (c) Women who have declared their pregnancy and are likely to receive, during the entire pregnancy, a committed effective dose equivalent in excess of 0.1 rem (1 millisievert).